 Our Advisory Program promotes a sense of community and addresses age-appropriate topics related to character, team-building, and academic support.
-A critical component of Advisory is the House Program, wherein students gather in cross-grade groupings to promote school spirit, tackle problem-solving initiatives, and organize and participate in community service efforts.
+A critical component of Advisory is the G.IV.E.
+Program, wherein students gather in cross-grade groupings to promote school spirit, tackle problem-solving initiatives, and organize and participate in community service efforts.

 We also offer a rich menu of after-school sports and clubs.
 These activities typically are sponsored by members of the Nido staff, and they provide opportunities for students to pursue their interests and to feel a deeper sense of connection.